carnivuth/carnivuth_blog/content/blog/CLOUDFLARE_DNS_MIGRATION.md

 ---
 date: 2024-11-28
 index: 22
-title: migration to cloudflare dns
+title: My cloudflare migration journey
+draft: true
 ---

 In order to expose different web applications to the public internet i decided to migrate my dns to [cloudflare](https://www.cloudflare.com).
 After migration the architecture looks like this